drkumarnandan/pLM4CPPs/README.md

 # pLM4CPPs

 pLM4CPPs predicts cell-penetrating peptides (CPPs) using deep learning and protein language models.
 It integrates CNNs for feature extraction, achieving high accuracy and reliability.
-The project evaluates multiple embeddings from sources like BEPLER, CPCProt, SeqVec, ESM, and ProtT5-XL.
 The implementation is based on Kumar et al., 2024 (Submitted).

 ## Overview
 This repository contains pre-trained models, datasets, and Jupyter notebooks for predicting CPPs.
 It provides tools for embedding generation, model training, and evaluation.